Indian Economy: Concise UPSC Notes, Quick Revision & Practice

 On the Basis of Quantity

-Wholesale Market: A wholesale market refers to a system where goods are bought and sold in bulk quantities.
-Producers or large-scale suppliers generally sell their goods to retailers, not directly to consumers.
-This type of market helps in large-scale distribution of goods and ensures availability to smaller retailers.
+Wholesale Market: Goods are bought and sold in bulk quantities .
+Producers generally sell to retailers, not directly to consumers.
+This ensures large-scale distribution.
 Example: Grain mandis, wholesale cloth markets.

-Retail Market: In a retail market, commodities are sold in small quantities directly to the end consumers.
-Retail markets act as the final link in the distribution chain, where consumers purchase goods for their personal use.
-Retailers usually buy from wholesalers and then sell at higher prices to earn profit.
+Retail Market: Commodities are sold in small quantities directly to the end consumers for personal use.
+Retailers usually buy from wholesalers.
 Example: Grocery shops, malls, supermarkets.

 On the Basis of Competition